MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/quick-fixes.md

 4. If you are prompted by UAC, click **Yes**.

 5. Type **sfc /scannow** and press ENTER.
-See the following example:
+See the following examples:

     ```console
     C:\>sfc /scannow